Telecooperation/itsy-bits/3Dmodels/README.md

 # 3DModels

-Home of all the 3D models used for Itsy Bits.
+Home of all the 3D models used as example applications for Itsy-Bits.

-## Use Case Models
+## Models of Example Applications
-- Seafarer game for tablet
+- Seafarer boardgame for tablets
-- Trump cognition test for smartphone
+- Learning with a tangible test for smartphones
-- Flip flops authentication
-- Mixing console for smartphone
+- Mixing console for smartphones
-- PDF Editor for tablet
+- Tangibled PDF Editor for tablets

-## Other Models
+## Study Objects
-### Calibration Case
-Nexus 5 inverse case to fixate test objects
+Contains a Nexus 5 inverse case to fixate test objects (never actually used) and also all study objects used to collect ground-truth data set.

-### Study Objects
-Objects used to collect ground-truth data set.